 Angela joined MHTA in January 2013 to organize flagship events like Spring Conference and the Tekne Awards, in addition to other professional development, networking and advocacy events for MHTA.
 Angela joins MHTA from the Minnesota International Center where she spent the last nine years managing corporate relations and fundraising events.
 Prior to entering the nonprofit sector, Angela worked in higher education administration.
 She is a graduate of the University of Minnesota-Morris and holds a Master’s Degree in educational administration from the University of Wisconsin-La Crosse.

-Jon joined MHTA in February 2013 to implement MHTA’s legislative and policy agenda, focusing on tax issues, the Governor’s Broadband Task Force, funding for STEM education and internships, as well as general investment in Minnesota’s high-tech industry.
-Jon joins MHTA from the U.S. Department of State, where he served as a Foreign Service Officer in Nigeria and Mexico, as well as in the Africa Bureau at State Department headquarters in Washington.
+Jon joined MHTA in February 2013, where he works with entrepreneurs and startups to help build Minnesota’s innovation and technology economy.
+Additionally, he supports workforce development initiatives focused on reducing Minnesota’s IT skills gap.
+Prior to MHTA, Jon served as a Foreign Service Officer for the State Department in Nigeria and Mexico, as well as in the Africa Bureau at State Department headquarters in Washington.
 He received his bachelors and masters degrees in International Affairs, focusing on International Economic Affairs, from George Washington University.